 I wait to see what she'll answer...

 Mermaids in most folk traditions lure men in too deep--emotion?
 Unconscious?
 Death?
 But here, I handle difficult magic well; and Claire seems to be making equal efforts from her end.
 Up and about on land, via an earthy and comical prosthetic the Little Mermaid should have used but didn't.

-The Palace of the Legion of Honor is closed for renovation; skaters do use the empty lots.
+When I dreamed this, the Palace of the Legion of Honor (museum in the Seacliff district of San Francisco) was closed for renovation; skaters did use the empty lots.

 Fairytale beings often have many nicknames, but one true hidden name; I always assumed the single name symbolized the creature's archetypal meaning--that is, single-named creatures are often generic.
 Humans, on the other hands, often have several true names--individual name, family name, names and titles earned via rites of passage.
 Such names reflect our multidimensional characters.
 If Claire has multiple true names as I thought, it suggests she's not symbolizing a principle or an aspect of the self (like an anima), but is a multifaceted personality.
 For me as a shaman, that's a sign I'm dealing with a person not a symbol--Claire's either an external, independent spirit, or such a huge part of me that it's debatable just who "me" is.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ

 Email: firstname.lastname@example.org - Catalog of art, books, CDs - Behind the Curtain: FAQs, bio, site map - Kindred sites